“The money is in the list.”

 - Niche requirements: What technical terms, writing tone and content formats are common in your niche?
 If you’re writing for seasoned marketers you may not need to explain the difference between PPC and SEO, for example.

-- Content promotion opportunities: What platforms or channels you can promote your content on based on your audience demographics and niche?
+- Content promotion opportunities: What content promotion tools, platforms or channels can you promote your content on based on your audience demographics and niche?
 If you’re creating content for inbound marketers, for example, you can promote the content on Inbound.org.
 On the other hand, if you’re creating content for video gamers, you can promote the content on N4G.com.

 - Content formats: What content formats are best suited to meet your end-goal?
 If you want to sell a service or get clients, for example, it’s better to create in-depth, expert focused content instead of creating an infographic.